Petroleo Brasileiro S.A. – Petrobras (PBR) is ready for next Episode as it posted an annual sales of 83,966 M - News Daemon

 Technical Analysis of Petroleo Brasileiro S.A. – Petrobras (PBR)

-At the time of writing, stock’s 50-day Moving Average is $10.84, while its 200-day Moving Average is $12.56.
-Nevertheless, the first resistance level for the watch stands at $11.65 in the near term.
-At $11.76, the stock is likely to face the second major resistance level.
-The third major resistance level sits at $11.89.
-If the price goes on to break the first support level at $11.42, it is likely to go to the next support level at $11.29.
-Assuming the price breaks the second support level, the third support level stands at $11.18.
+At the time of writing, stock’s 50-day Moving Average is $10.89, while its 200-day Moving Average is $12.52.
+However, in the short run, Petroleo Brasileiro S.A. – Petrobras’s stock first resistance to watch stands at $11.55.
+Second resistance stands at $11.73.
+The third major resistance level sits at $11.84.
+If the price goes on to break the first support level at $11.27, it is likely to go to the next support level at $11.16.
+Assuming the price breaks the second support level, the third support level stands at $10.98.

 Petroleo Brasileiro S.A. – Petrobras (NYSE: PBR) Key Stats